International

 The financial support for study abroad within the EU program Erasmus+ Program Countries is based on the various living costs in the target countries:

-Study stays to non-European partner universities can be funded within the framework of the DAAD program PROMOS with a monthly partial scholarship or travel allowance.
+Study stays to non-European partner universities can be funded within the framework of the DAAD program PROMOS with a monthly partial scholarship and/or travel allowance.
+More information on the rates under: PROMOS

 • Argentina